Poshtel launches an international network of luxe pop-up shipping container suites

 The company’s slick concept designs show that one service structure, internally known as the “fifth element,” that could power ten Poshtel units with electricity, water, sewage and wifi.
 While most Poshtel units might remain off the grid, others could hook into government-provided services to simplify things.
 The idea is scalable in a very architecture-nerd way: one unit can stand alone as a “PopUp Unit,” but 10 makes it a PopUp “Village,” while more than 100 units is a configuration that Poshtel deems “Poshtel Living.”
 If you’re a sucker for minimalist concept designs, you’ll have a field day with their prototypes.
 And while many gorgeous concepts have little shot at being translated into reality, Poshtel is already digging into the partnership and logistical aspects of its system of structures right down to less glamorous questions like “where does the sewage go?”

 Regulations and logistics could slow Poshtel’s multi-pronged roadmap down considerably, but they’re tackling that challenge in a realistic way.
-“We’ve had this idea actually for three or four years…. we couldn’t get over the hurdle in how to do this,” Hoo said.
+“We’ve had this idea actually for three or four years…. we couldn’t get over the hurdle in how to do this,” Koo said.
 After the “realization that we had to have local partners all around the world” overcoming those regulatory hurdles in a way that might work for both Poshtel and its partners seemed possible.
 “We find landowners around the world [and] split the profits 50/50,” Hoo said.
 Those partners are expected to liaise with local governments.
 The company is already in talks with the Chinese government over land that it owns over how Poshtel could create jobs where they are needed while providing housing.

 Right now, the 15-person company is already working with landowners in Copenhagen (2 complexed of 100 units), Berlin (one complex of 50 units), Thailand (one complex of 50 units), and some smaller plots in Lisbon, Greece, Colombia, Italy and Ibiza.
 The company is working on franchise deals in Singapore, Malaysia, Indonesia, Thailand, Korea, Japan, Denmark, Portugal and Lebanon.